3 Step Hiking Guide to Prepare for Any Trail - Even Grief

 Author: Rachel Hunsell

-TAPS Outdoors invites you to celebrate National Take A Hike Day on Tuesday, November 17, with your fellow survivors across the nation!
+TAPS Outdoors invites you to celebrate National Trails Day on Saturday, June 5, 2021, with your fellow survivors across the nation!

 We know, regardless of any holiday, there is power in pairing movement with time spent outdoors and the impacts are substantial not only to our physical health, but to our mental and emotional health too.